ugalek/ugalek/README.md

 ### Hi there 👋

-- 👩🏻‍💻 I'm Galina, iOS/Swift Software Engineer
+- 👩🏻‍💻 I'm Galina, iOS Developer (in ❤️ with SwiftUI)
 - I enjoy:
   - 📷 photography
   - 🥾 discovering new places